AlivadTheImpala/school_vault/Evolution and Diversity.md

 # History
 Althoug Charles Darwin comes up immediately, Darwin draws his work by those before him even as far back as Anaximander in 600 BC

 Big Debate between geologists during Darwins Time postulating that big but infrequent changes leads to cataclysmic events that result in genetic variation.
-Others poustulated that these changes were actually very gradual and would play out
+Others poustulated that these changes were actually very gradual and would play out over thousands of years and generations.

+# Evolution of insecticide resistance as an example of Natural Selection